 “Wiley was gracious, entertaining, and informative to a full house!” — Greensboro Bound Literary Festival

 Wiley Cash is the New York Times bestselling author of four novels and the founder of This Is Working, an online creative community.
 He’s been a fellow at Yaddo and the MacDowell Colony, and he teaches fiction writing and literature at the University of North Carolina-Asheville.
+Over the past several years, he has been a sought after in-conversation partner, having been asked to join writers like Kwame Alexander, Erik Larson, David Zucchino and Lisa Jewell for events.
 He lives in North Carolina with his wife, photographer Mallory Cash, and their daughters.

 Cash’s short stories and essays have appeared in The Oxford American, Garden & Gun, Our State Magazine, and other publications, and his fiction has been adapted for the stage and film.
 He has taught creative writing and literature at the University of North Carolina-Chapel Hill, Bethany College, the University of North Carolina-Asheville, and the University of Louisiana-Lafayette.
 He holds a Ph.D. in American Literature from UL-Lafayette, an M.A. in English from the University of North Carolina-Greensboro, and a B.A. in Literature from UNC-Asheville.